Global Career Guide

-Harvey's Japanese business practice conundrum - The Adventures of Harvey2015.04.21
+Harvey’s Japanese business practice conundrum – The Adventures of Harvey

-Learning about Japanese customs is an interesting process; however we should be prepared for any eventuality.
-There is a ton of contents available online preaching the importance of following Japanese customs when conducting business in Japan as a foreigner.
+Learning about Japanese customs is an interesting process; however, we should be prepared for any eventuality.
+There is a ton of content available online preaching the importance of following Japanese customs when conducting business in Japan as a foreigner.

-However, today I went for a meeting to a big Japanese corporation.
+However, today I went for a meeting with a big Japanese corporation.
 Naively expecting to only talk to Japanese people, I prepared only Japanese documents.
-We were to be introduced to the Head of Hiring by the Japanese friend of my Japanese boss.
+We were to be introduced to the Head of Hiring by a Japanese friend of my Japanese boss.

 So let’s consider my situation: